nikolaospg/school-stuff/README.md

 In the second, we get some State space models of LTI systems and by using continuous time Gradient Descent and Lyapunov (Parallel and Series-Parallel) based estimation methods we achieve online parameter estimation.
 ## Fuzzy Systems (Spring 2021)
 Includes two exercises for the Computational Intelligence Course.
-In the first after designing a classical PID controller, I use Mamdani FIS to create an FZ-PI controller.
+In the first after designing a classical PID controller, I use a Mamdani FIS to create an FZ-PI controller.
 In the second one I use an ANFIS to solve a regression problem.
 I use a grid search for the optimisation of some hyperparameters, feature selection and both subtractive clustering and grid partitioning for the rule initialisation.
 ## Theta QAM (June 2020)
 It is a simulation of a telecommunication system using [Theta QAM](https://users.auth.gr/geokarag/pdf/Theta.pdf).
 The scripts involve computing the BER,SER and making the appropriate plots.